alanrocques/KimiHarness/QUESTIONS.md

    additive (another ~$15 at 12 iterations).
 Worth it, or ship one dataset well first?

-4. **Pricing sanity check.** The numbers in `cost.py::PRICING` are rough ballparks — $0.60/M input and $2.50/M output for Kimi K2.6, $1.00 / $5.00
-   for Claude Haiku 4.5.
-Verify against the live pricing pages before a
-   $15-budget run.
-The estimator is only as good as these constants.
+4. **Pricing sanity check.** Kimi K2.6 input is billed at two rates:
+   $0.16/M on cache hit vs. $0.95/M on cache miss.
+The estimator assumes all input is cache-miss (conservative).
+If the Anthropic SDK starts surfacing `usage.cache_read_input_tokens` against Moonshot's endpoint, split `cost.py::PRICING` into hit/miss keys.
+Claude Haiku 4.5 pricing ($1.00 / $5.00) is a ballpark — verify before cross-provider runs.

 5. **Per-iteration cost breakdown.** The `Iteration.cost` field in `RunSummary.iterations` is currently zeroed — running totals are kept in